 More than 7,000 U.S. military members have died fighting wars in Iraq and Afghanistan since 2001, a 20-year stretch of time that has included the longest wars in our nation’s history — so long, in fact, that for many Americans the conflicts have faded from memory.

-That’s not surprising, really: In America today, only around seven percent of adults have served in the military — a drop of more than half from 1980 — and less than .5 percent of the American population are active duty members of the armed forces.
+That’s not surprising, really: In America today, only around six percent of adults have served in the military — a drop of more than half from 1980 — and less than .5 percent of the American population are active-duty members of the U.S. Armed Forces.
 That means the chances are high that you can go through most days never encountering anyone who has volunteered to be troops on the ground wherever the United States has a military presence.

 As a group, veterans have an outsized impact on all of our lives.
-According to the 2017 Veterans Civic Health Index, from the National Conference on Citizenship and others, vets are more likely to volunteer, vote, give to charity, trust their neighbors and work to fix problems in their communities.
+According to the 2021 Veterans Civic Health Index, from the National Conference on Citizenship and others, vets are more likely to volunteer, vote, give to charity, trust their neighbors, and work to fix problems in their communities.
 They also are more likely to work than non-vets.

-Philly is home to about 59,000 vets, among the 840,000 throughout the state.
+Philly is home to almost 55,000 vets, among the nearly 800,000 throughout the state.
 Let today be a day we think about how we can honor their service by giving back to them, especially those who have had trouble adjusting to life outside the military.
 It seems the least we can do.